Graduate Long-Term Care Specialization

 The degree requirements are such that students could finish the degree in four semesters of full-time study, and the program is configured to allow students to matriculate as part-time students over a period of two years.
 Although most students will be able to complete the required coursework within one and a half to two years, the AIT may extend the time required to obtain the degree.
 The MSIG LTC program includes coursework from Gerontology, Long-term Care Administration, and Management and Finance.

 Individuals completing their Administrator in Training (AIT) must work a minimum of 35 hours/week at their approved site.
-The number of internship hours are determined by state and federal licensure and regulatory agencies such as BELTSS, NAB, and CMS (Centers for Medicare and Medicaid).
+Students complete 1000 hours as required by state and federal licensure and regulatory agencies such as BELTSS, NAB, and CMS (Centers for Medicare and Medicaid).
 Interns must be placed in an approved skilled nursing facility under the supervision of an approved Licensed Nursing Home Administrator.

 Olivia Beckett ‘20, LNHA, Administrator at Toledo Healthcare

 “I really have a passion for older adults and making sure their individual needs are being met and they are living the best life they can.
 My professors and their wide range of knowledge are what brought me back to BGSU.
 Since I had these professors in undergraduate studies, I enjoyed the way their appreciation for aging studies and individual experiences shaped both the general gerontology and the MSIG LTC programs.
 My professors are approachable, experienced, and willing to extend that helping hand that some people need.
 The education and experiences you will get through BGSU’s program are unique and rich.
 You will feel a great sense of belonging and be provided with knowledge and skills that will shape you into the best administrator you can be for the sake of long-term care residents everywhere.”

 Sean Williams ‘19, LNHA, Assistant Nursing Home Administrator